ashwinkannoth/DM/README.md

 Next steps
 ----------
-- Add tests and a CI workflow (I can scaffold a simple GitHub Actions workflow and smoke test for `/tracks` if you like).
+- Add tests and a CI workflow (I can scaffold a simple GitHub Actions workflow and smoke test `/tracks` if you like).
 - Add a small sample audio track (public-domain) into the `music/` folder for instant verification.
+- Update the GUI with more effects features and additional curated themes soon (UI/UX improvements are planned).
 — end —